RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 ```

 Install Lens3 and Python packages.
 Installation should be run in the
 "$TOP/v1" directory.
-Run `make install` in the "$TOP/v1" directory
+Running `make install` in the "$TOP/v1"
-does the same work.
+directory does the same work.

 ```
 # su - lens3